ellexus/mistral_plugins/output/mistral_rtm/readme.rst

 Process Summary
 ---------------
 The schema creation script creates a database called "mistral_log".
-Within it are 2 tables: the mistral_events table and a rule_parameters table.
+Within it are 2 tables: the mistral_events table and a mistral_rule_parameters table.
 A user "'mistral'@'%'" is created and granted all privileges on "mistral_log".

 The plug-in uses a single table to store Mistral data with data rotation handled by the LSF Spectrum RTM system.
 The data is the same as would be output from Mistral to a log file.
-Each field is stored in a separate column with the exception of those stored in the "rule_parameters" table (see below).
+Each field is stored in a separate column with the exception of those stored in the "mistral_rule_parameters" table (see below).

-The "rule_parameters" table converts unique combinations of "Label, Violation path, Call-Type, Size-Range, Measurement and Threshold" into integer indexes which are then stored in the log tables.
-The rule_parameters table is never cleared.
+The "mistral_rule_parameters" table converts unique combinations of "Label, Violation path, Call-Type, Size-Range, Measurement and Threshold" into integer indexes which are then stored in the events table.
+The mistral_rule_parameters table is never cleared.

 Password Hiding
 ---------------